 Nalmefene is similar to naloxone, but its duration of action is about 4 to 8 h.
 Nalmefene is occasionally used to ensure prolonged opioid reversal.

 Naltrexone, an orally bioavailable opioid antagonist, is given as adjunctive therapy in opioid and alcohol addiction.
 It is long-acting and generally well-tolerated.

 Adjuvant Analgesic Drugs

 Interrupting nerve transmission in peripheral or central pain pathways via drugs or physical methods provides short-term and sometimes long-term relief.
-Neuroablation (pathway destruction is used rarely; it is typically reserved for patients with an advanced disorders and a short life expectancy.
+Neuroablation (pathway destruction) is used rarely; it is typically reserved for patients with an advanced disorder and a short life expectancy.

 Local anesthetic drugs (eg, lidocaine) can be given IV, intrathecally, intrapleurally, transdermally, sc, or epidurally.
 Epidural analgesia using local anesthetics or opioids is particularly useful for some types of postoperative pain.
 Long-term epidural drug administration is occasionally used for patients with localized pain and a short life expectancy.
 Generally, for long-term neuraxial infusion, an intrathecal route via an implanted pump is preferred.

 Neuroablation involves interrupting a nociceptive pathway surgically or using radiofrequency energy to produce a lesion.
 The procedure is used mainly for cancer pain.
 Somatic pain is more responsive than visceral pain.
 Neuroablation of the ascending spinothalamic tract (cordotomy) is usually used; it provides relief for several years, although numbness and dysesthesias develop.
 Neuroablation of the dorsal roots (rhizotomy) is used when a specific dermatome can be identified.